October 23, 2019

 "Just qualifying to go before the transplant committee who makes the final decision to put you on the transplant list involves a long and sometimes grueling process.
 The patient endures a battery of medical tests, and there are also psychological tests and a lifestyle assessment.
 We often call the experience a stress test for your soul."

 One of the most critical needs to be a good transplant candidate is a strong support system.
-"Without a good support system, whether that's family or friends who will be there for you, drive you to appointments, advocate for you, etc., you just won't get on heart transplant list.
+"Without a good support system, whether that's family or friends who will be there for you, drive you to appointments, advocate for you, etc., you just won't get on the heart transplant list.
 Kyle's wife, Jill, is an example of the kind of strong advocate that is hugely helpful to a successful outcome.
 We consider the family to be a crucial part of the healthcare team.
-It takes the input and attention of a team and many minds," Dr. Sauer says.
+It takes the input and attention of a team and many minds," the cardiologist says.

 Once Kyle made it on the transplant list, he was told he'd probably be in the hospital for 2-3 months.
 While some patients on the list are able to go home and wait to be called, Kyle was too ill to leave and was listed as "high priority status."